edenessame/rock-paper-scissors/README.md

 * I tested the replayGame function and button worked, when the button was pressed it reset all the values.

-* I tested the site on Google Chrome, Firefox and Microsoft Edge using an Asus and Hewlett Packard laptop and Google Chrome and Microsoft Edge on a Google Pixle phone and it works in different browsers.
+* I tested the site on Google Chrome, Firefox and Microsoft Edge using both an Asus and Hewlett Packard laptop and Google Chrome and Microsoft Edge on a Google Pixle phone and it works in different browsers.

 * I tested the site is responsive on differect screen sizes using google DevTools.